 the 'main' road goes on to claggan bay round and through some wonderfully serene cycling with excellent views of the hills along islay's west coast. assuming you have the time and the inclination, keep going to the bay because the end result is more than worth it. the road effectively ends at claggan. though there is (if you look at your ordnance survey map) ostensibly a route from claggan to proaig and on to storakaig (remember that from earlier on the glen road?), it doesn't really exist as a track and is pretty heavy going even on an unloaded mountain bike. unless it's a lifetime ambition, be satisfied with the bay at claggan. the landowner isn't too enthusiastic about people trekking over his estate (right of way, or no right of way), though do remember that there is no law of trespass in scotland and it remains civil law and not criminal law. however, he has considerably more cash than we have and may think nothing of taking you to court. unless you've a point to prove, just enjoy your cycling holiday.

-to vary your route slightly, you will have to return through port ellen. feel free to stop at a different distillery on the return journey but, once past port ellen maltings and out of the village, instead of carrying straight on along the high road, make a left and down on to the 'low road'. this is probably one of the straightest section of roads in existence in the highlands and islands but (there's always one of those, isn't there?) if you hit a headwind, it's about eight miles of unrelenting headwind until you reach bowmore. machrie hotel and golf links is on your left about two and a half miles out of port ellen. if you fancy a game of golf (?), follow the track up to the hotel (currently closed).
+to vary your route slightly, you will have to return through port ellen. feel free to stop at a different distillery on the return journey but, once past port ellen maltings and out of the village, instead of carrying straight on along the high road, make a left and down on to the 'low road'. this is probably one of the straightest section of roads in existence in the highlands and islands but (there's always one of those, isn't there?) if you hit a headwind, it's about eight miles of unrelenting headwind until you reach bowmore. machrie golf links is on your left about two and a half miles out of port ellen. if you fancy a game of golf (?), follow the track up to the hotel (currently closed).

 if not, keep pedalling. you will pass glenmachrie farmhouse just before the airport and glenegedale house opposite the airport. the farm you'll reach a few miles further on, on the right, is duich situated on duich moss, a site of special scientific interest due to its being the favoured overwintering spot for thousands of geese that 'live' here between october and may. the low road, on which you are now pedalling, and have been since you passed ballivicar before machrie, is built on peat bog and heaven knows how many layers of tarmac exist here since, common to most peat bogs, anything sitting on top tends to sink in over a period of time. there was a plan to build a railway on this part of the island at one time, hence the death defying straightness of this particular road.